xelxebar/tmux-addons/nesting/README.md

 * `hyperopic`: session is "too close", *i.e.* less deeply nested than the currently focused session.

-There are also `init-*` states intended for one-time sourcing a session startup.
-The `blurred` state is a transient one that `myopic` and `hyperopic` both transition through---essentially, it just factors out the common code between those two states.
+The `blurred` state is a transient one that `myopic` and `hyperopic` both transition through---essentially, it just factors out the common code between them.

 The primary mechanism works by abusing `bind-key` and `send-keys` in conjunction.
 The `send-keys` command acts as a message passing mechanism